WyNugget/Nhap-mon-cntt/readme.txt

-This is my firt project
+This is my fisrt project